apereo-tesuto/tesuto/README.md

-tesuto build XXXX      builds XXXX tesuto build ui        builds only npm tesuto build database  builds the database for all microservices tesuto start XXXX      runs the ui microservice tesuto debug XXXX      sets the ui microservice up for debugging on channel 8001 tesuto start router    launches the Zuul router
+tesuto build XXXX      builds XXXX tesuto build ui        builds only npm tesuto build database  builds the database for all microservices tesuto start services  (optional starts third party services if setup properly, see tesuto help for more info) tesuto start XXXX      runs the ui microservice tesuto debug XXXX      sets the ui microservice up for debugging on channel 8001 tesuto start router    launches the Zuul router